TezRomacH/python-package-template/README.md

 ### Building and releasing your package

+If you don't want to release your project to PyPI, simply remove `.github/workflows/publish-to-pypi.yml`.

+To release your project, do the following steps:

+One time setup:
+- Sign up to the [test PyPI](https://test.pypi.org/account/register/) and [production PyPI](https://pypi.org/account/register/).
+Registration is free.
+- Create API tokens for both the test and production account.
+Tokens can be created under [Account Settings](https://test.pypi.org/manage/account/).
+- Store the tokes in your GitHub project: Settings -> Secrets -> Actions
+- Name the secrets `TEST_PYPI_PASSWORD` and `PROD_PYPI_PASSWORD` respectively.
+- Once you release the first version of your application (see below), you can create API tokes with a narrow scope of just this project and replace the GitHub tokens.

-Building a new version of the application contains steps:
+Releasing a new version of the application contains these steps:

 - Bump the version of your package `poetry version <version>`.
 You can pass the new version explicitly, or a rule such as `major`, `minor`, or `patch`.
 For more details, refer to the [Semantic Versions](https://semver.org/) standard.
-- Make a commit to `GitHub`.
+- Make a commit to any feature branch of `GitHub`.
+The `build-and-publish-test` job would publish your version to the [test PyPI](https://test.pypi.org/).
-- Create a `GitHub release`.
+- Create a tag, by creating a `GitHub release`.
+The `build-and-publish-production` job would publish your version to the [production PyPI](https://pypi.org/).
-- And... publish 🙂 `poetry publish --build`

 ### Makefile usage